PeterMori/Clock/README.md

-# Trials
+# Clock
-I take here the first trials.
+It is a simple clock which changes its color when the time goes by.